5h3d/byte-genie/README.md

 ## Introduction

 This application enables users to interact with documents through natural language.
-The primary functionality is generating abstracts, short summaries and Questions and answers for entire documents using a fine-tuned BART (Bidirectional and Auto-Regressive Transformers) model.
+The primary functionality is generating abstracts, short summaries and Questions and answers for entire documents.

 ### Objective
 The goal is to create an application for various document-related tasks, with a focus on writing abstracts or short summaries for entire documents and questions and answering of document, utilizing advanced NLP techniques.